-The following sections detail the outcomes/themes that are central to sustainability and cross references the full discussion of the Reference Product in Appendix A.
+The Reference Product has been designed to meet insurability principles.
+The following sections detail the outcomes / themes that are central to sustainability and cross references the Reference Product document in the footnotes.

-4.1.1 Income definition and replacement ratio incentivise return to work/wellness
+4.1.1 Income definition and replacement ratio incentivise return to work / wellness6

-The combination of income definition (see A.4) and replacement ratio (see A.2 including offsets in A.5 and ancillary benefits in A.11) is intended to ensure that the product covers an insurable interest of the customer and incentivises return to work/wellness.
+The combination of income definition and replacement ratio (including offsets and ancillary benefits) is intended to ensure that the product covers an insurable interest of the customer and incentivises return to work / wellness.
 The Reference Product provides benefits on an indemnity basis only.

-4.1.2 Disability definitions are clear and support the customer when they are unable to work
+4.1.2 Eligibility for benefits is clear and supports the customer when they are unable to work7

-The total disability definition in the Reference Product aims to be as clear as possible and provide support for the consumer (see A.1) where there is a significant incapacity to work.
-Partial disability benefits are structured to promote return to work and not encourage remaining on claim (see A.3).
+The total disability definition in the Reference Product aims to be clear and provide support for the consumer where there is a significant incapacity to work.
+Partial disability benefits are structured to promote return to work and not encourage remaining on claim.
+To this end, waiting periods are also limited.

-4.1.3 The occupation definitions and replacement ratios encourage the customer to minimise the insured loss
+4.1.3 The occupation definitions and replacement ratios encourage the customer to minimise the insured loss8

 The Reference Product design is intended to ensure that claimants are aligned with the insurer on the insurance principle of loss minimisation.
-The replacement ratio is higher in the first 6 months (see A.2) and the occupation definition moves from own occupation to an education, training or experience definition at 2 years (see A.1).
+The replacement ratio is higher in the first six months and the